100askTeam/100ask_lvgl_docs/docs/widgets/scale.rst

 with :cpp:expr:`lv_scale_set_text_src(scale, custom_labels)` using ``NULL`` as the last element, i.e. :cpp:expr:`static char * custom_labels[3] = {"One", "Two", NULL};`.

+<strong> NOTE: </strong> The major tick value is calculated with the :cpp:expr:`lv_map` API (when not setting the custom labels),
+this calculation takes into consideration the total tick number and the scale range, so the label drawn can present rounding errors when the calculated value is a float number.

 The length of the ticks can be configured with the length style property on the :cpp:enumerator:`LV_PART_INDICATOR` for major ticks and :cpp:enumerator:`LV_PART_ITEMS` for minor ticks, for example with local style:
 :cpp:expr:`lv_obj_set_style_length(scale, 5, LV_PART_INDICATOR);` for major ticks